ChrisYG/chrisyg.github.io/_posts/2017-08-01-json-deserialize-pio-batch-import.markdown

 date:   2017-08-01 14:43:00 -0700
 categories: Django
 ---
 Today I was working on getting the PredictionIO batch import to work on our BPM backend.
-At line {% highlight ruby %} return JsonConvert.DeserializeObject<T>(responseJson); {% endhighligh%}, an error occurred:
+At line {% highlight ruby %} return JsonConvert.DeserializeObject<T>(responseJson); {% endhighlight %}, an error occurred:

 {% highlight ruby %}
 Cannot deserialize the current JSON object (e.g. {"name":"value"}) into type 'some type' because the type requires a JSON array (e.g. [1,2,3]) to deserialize correctly.
 To fix this error either change the JSON to a JSON array (e.g. [1,2,3]) or change the deserialized type to an array or a type that implements a collection interface (e.g. ICollection, IList) like List<T> that can be deserialized from a JSON array.
 JsonArrayAttribute can also be added to the type to force it to deserialize from a JSON array.